pivotal/docs-tap/scc/parameters-reference.hbs.md

-The `source-scanner` resource (included solely in `ootb-supply-chain-testing-scanning`) takes care of scanning the source code that's been successfully tested by pointing a [SourceScan](../scst-scan/scan-crs.hbs.md#sourcescan) object at the same source code as the tests.
+The `source-scanner` resource (included solely in `ootb-supply-chain-testing-scanning`) takes care of scanning the source code that's been tested by pointing a [SourceScan](../scst-scan/scan-crs.hbs.md#sourcescan) object at the same source code as the tests.

-Its behavior, in terms of [CVEs evaluation](../scst-scan/policies.hbs.md) can be customized with the parameters.
+Its behavior, in terms of [CVEs evaluation](../scst-scan/policies.hbs.md) is customized with the parameters.

 Parameters: